 Arts & extracurricular

-The school has recently started an extensive music programme, in line with the inquiry-based teaching philosophy of the International Baccalaureate.
-Students up to grade 10 have weekly music lessons, after which they can also choose music as one of
+The school has recently started an extensive music programme, in line with the IB's inquiry-based teaching philosophy.
+Students up to grade 10 have weekly music lessons, after which they can also choose music as one of their exam subjects.

 Sport

 All pupils take PE classes in the school’s sports hall for a minimum of two hours per week.
 No sports fields at the old campus, although the new campus has.
-For now, sporty children will not find a hugely competitive athletics programme here.
-All
+For now, sporty children will not find a hugely competitive athletics programme.
+All second

 Ethos & heritage